 - The veteran acted as the general contractor in the construction of the home and will be living in the home

-VA Loans for Manufactured Homes
+VA Loans for Manufactured and Mobile Homes

 VA Loans for Modular Homes or Prefabricated Homes

 Modular homes are built off-site and are then disassembled, transferred to the home location and rebuilt on-site.
 This is often a more efficient and economical way to build a home.
 Modular homes tend to be sturdier than mobile homes and often appreciate more over time.
-These homes are eligible for VA loans, and it is easier to find a lender that will back a home loan on a prefabricated house as opposed to a mobile home.

 Like manufactured homes, modular homes must have a permanent foundation and must meet HUD guidelines.